ph4t/log4j-jsonevent-layout/README.md

 Main differences compared to the original code are:
 - outputs correct location information (thanks to [this post](http://stackoverflow.com/questions/18070863/grails-logging-is-there-any-existing-solution-to-be-able-to-log-the-file-lin))
+- renamed the appender to `JSONGroovyEventLayout` to avoid any conflicts
+- MDC key/value pairs are added directly to `@fields`
+- v1 version removed

+Implementation changes:
 - switched from an external json library to JsonBuilder
-- MDC key/value pairs are added directly to `@fields`
+- made the code more groovy...
 - gradle instead of maven
-- v1 version removed

 ## Grails Usage
 Complete documentation is provided by [original library](https://github.com/logstash/log4j-jsonevent-layout)